Why Mothers Lose Custody Of Their Children

 If we look at the stats, we will find a consistently increasing percentage of fathers winning the custody of their children.
 Sometimes, a mother can even lose an already won case, and mostly for the reasons that could have been avoided.

-The most incrimination thing that can go against the mother is physical violence.
+One of the most incrimination thing that can go against the mother is physical violence.
 Whatever happens, do not lose your cool.
-Physical abuse cannot be hidden and is easy to prove in court.
-Social workers and child protection agencies are always on the lookout for any signs of physical abuse which includes hitting, kicking, scratching, biting, beating.
-It is equally difficult to defend in the court and will reflect badly on the mother’s capabilities as a parent.
+Physical abuse may be easy to prove in court.
+Social workers and child protection agencies are always on the lookout for any signs of physical abuse which includes hitting, kicking, scratching, biting, and beating.
+It is difficult to defend in the court and will reflect badly on the mother’s capabilities as a parent.
 The father may also be held equally responsible if he was aware of the fact and did not report it to the authorities.

 Physical abuse is one of the main causes mothers to lose custodian rights of their children.
 It might even cause you to lose your visitation rights, depending upon the severity of the evidence.
 Even if the mother exhibits violent behavior toward her ex, it will be a black mark against her in the court.